 3. Benjamin Kapelushnik

 A self-described 'rare sneaker dealer', Benjamin ‘Kickz’ Kapelushnik is clearly living a life that most 19-year-old boys can only fantasise about.
-A quick glance of his Instagram, for instance, shows the Miami native in cahoots with a whole host of famous rappers and athletes, while luxury sports cars, wads of money and beautiful women also make regular appearances.
+A quick glance of his Instagram, for instance, shows the Miami native in cahoots with a whole host of famous rappers and athletes, while luxury sports cars, wads of money and scantily-clad women also make regular appearances.

 Essentially a middleman for said celebrities in the acquisition and supply of highly coveted trainers (yes, you read that right), Kapelushnik is nothing if not versatile; his online store, SneakerDon, gives us mere mortals access to his footwear inventory – bringing in over $1 million (£763,000) a year in the process – while a customised jewellery line is next up in the works.